FilledStacks/flutter-tutorials/README.md

 ## Tutorials

+**027 - Flutter Location Service** \[ [Video](https://youtu.be/UdBUe_NP-BI) \] \[ [Written](https://www.filledstacks.com/snippet/build-a-flutter-location-service) \] - This tutorial covers the should be common task of wrapping a set of functionality within a service.
+We build a location service that provides continuous updates using the Location package.

 **026 - Flutter stream basics.
 Absolute basics** \[ [Video](https://youtu.be/53jIxLiCv2E) \] \[ [Written](https://www.filledstacks.com/post/a-complete-guide-to-flutter-streams) \] - This is a short tutorial that covers the creation, usage and management of streams.
 I also cover how to manually create Streams using `async*` functionality.

 **025 - Flutter navigation without BuildContext | Navigation Service** \[ [Video](https://youtu.be/kopdISefbJc) \] \[ [Written](http://filledstacks.com/post/navigate-without-build-context-in-flutter-using-a-navigation-service) \] - This tutorial covers the creation of a Navigation Service to move your navigation logic out of your UI files into the business logic files.